Drug Shortages and Discontinuations

 Alternatives:

-• Generic oxybutynin 2.5 mg & 5 mg immediate release tablets and 1 mg/ml syrup are available.
+• Generic oxybutynin 2.5 mg & 5 mg immediate release tablets are available.

 • For therapeutic alternatives, see RxFiles: Urinary Incontinence.
 RxFiles is available through SHIRP.